-The exterior cable jack and receptacle are optional features on this coach and may be installed in the compartment beside the entrance door.
-A standard feature on this coach is the telephone hook up.
-This will allow the user to connect the coach to a telephone cable if the park is so equipped.
+The exterior cable jack and receptacle are standard features on this coach, and are installed in the compartment beside the entrance door.
+Another standard feature on this coach is the telephone hook-up.
+This will allow the user to connect the coach to a telephone cable, if the park is so equipped.
 This feature includes the connector for the incoming telephone line and one telephone outlet inside the coach.